UMass-UAS-Salt-Marsh/marshmap/README.md

 `<type>_<sensor>_<season>_<year>_<tide>[-tidemod][_<derive>[-<window>]]`

-The protable names for canopy height models are simply:
+The portable names for canopy height models are simply:

 `chm_<source>_<year>`, where `source` is either `lidar` or `delta`.